pietroborrello/ghidra-atom-microcode/README.md

 Since instructions are now 16 bytes long and Ghidra does not currently support word sizes bigger than 8 bytes, the ucode address scheme in Ghidra is different from what one would expect from reading the `uCodeDisasm` repo, and all the code addresses must be multiplied by 0x10.

-For example `cpuid_xlat` is at address 0x0be0 in the originally published ucode, while at address 0x0be00 in Ghidra (see Screenshot).
+For example, `cpuid_xlat` is at address 0x0be0 in the originally published ucode, while at address 0x0be00 in Ghidra (see Screenshot).

 ### Instructions